Time in Arizona

 What is the Difference Between Standard Time and Daylight Saving Time?

 Standard time is the time that is set by the government and daylight saving time is the time that is set by the government and moved one hour ahead during the summer.
-The United States participate in daylight saving time.
+The United States participates in daylight saving time.
 The sun rises later in the summer and the sun rises earlier in the summer.
 To make it easier to go to work and come home from work the government moves the clock ahead one hour.

 The world has organized time zones, or time zones that are fifteen degrees apart or thirty minutes.
 If a person wishes to know what time it is when it is dark at home, and it is light at work they can look at a clock at work.
 It will show the local time, which is an hour later than the home time.
 The person then can add or subtract an hour to get the right time at the home or business.
 There are 24 hours in a day, so the answer is easy to calculate.